FlawlessPT/yellow-project/README.md

 - For a developer it is easy to go directly to supabase dashboard and paste the needed json for messages;
 - No extra costs;

+### Push notifications (OneSignal)

+OneSignal is a popular push notification service that allows you to send messages and notifications to users in your React Native mobile application.

+The first step is to OneSignal account.
+You can sign up for a free account at **[OneSignal website.](https://dashboard.onesignal.com/signup)**

+After creating your account, you need to create a new application on OneSignal dashboard, you can create a separate application for each platform (Android and iOS) or you can just create one.

+### - Platform Specific Configurations:

+##### - iOS Configuration

+To start the process you need a **p8 Authentication Token** or **p12 Push Notification Certificate**.

+If you don't have neither a **p8** or **p12** you can create one on **[Apple Developer Portal](https://developer.apple.com/account)** but you need an account with admin rights.

+- Option 1: **p8 Authentication Token**

+At the moment apple only allows you to have two **p8 tokens**.
+If you already have two tokens, creating a new one will replace one of tokens you already have.

+To see your existing **p8 tokens** you need to go to **Certificates, IDs & Profiles** and select **Keys** or you can just [click here](https://developer.apple.com/account/resources/authkeys/list).

+When creating a new **Token** make sure you select **Apple Push Notifications service (APNs)**.

+Once you have your token, just upload it to OneSignal.Get your OneSignal App ID and add it to your App.

+- Option 2: **p12 Push Notification Certificate**

+To create a **p12 Push Notification Certificate** you need to open **Keychain Access**, on the mac top bar click on **Keychain Access** -> **Certificate Assistant** -> **Request a Certificate From a Certificate Authority**.

+Fill the required information and save the certificate on your disk.

+Go to **[Apple Developer Portal](https://developer.apple.com/account/ios/identifier/bundle)** on **Certificates, Identifiers & Profiles** select **Identifiers** and select your Identifier, scroll down untill you see **Push Notifications** make sure is selected but do not click **Configure**.

+Go back to the **Certificates** menu and add a new one, under **Services**, select **Apple Push Notification service SSL (Sandbox & Production)** and click **Continue**.
+Select your application and upload the certificate you created on the previous step.

+Now download the **.cer certificate**, double click on it and add it to your **Login Keychain**.
+On your **Keychain** select the certificate and export it.
+After exporting the certificate go back to OneSignal dashboard and upload it.
+Get your OneSignal App ID and add it to your App.

+#### - Android Configuration

+To start the process you need to create a **Firebase Cloud Messaging (FCM) credentials**.
+You can obtain these credentials by opening **[Firebase Console](https://firebase.google.com)**.
+Create a new project or select an existing one and add a new Android app.
+Follow the setup instructions and download the **google-services.json** file.

+Once you have your **google-services.json** file, just upload it to OneSignal.
+Get your OneSignal App ID and add it to your App.

 ### Local development

 Go to **RNMobileApp** project and execute